Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Introduction

 \section{Introduction}

 While modern machine learning methods and in particular deep learning \cite{goodfellow2016deep} are known to be effective tools for difficult tasks like image classification, they are prone to adversarial attacks \cite{szegedy2013intriguing}.
 The latter are imperceptible perturbations of the input which destroy classification accuracy.
 As a way to mitigate the effects of adversarial attacks, Madry et al. in \cite{madry2017towards} suggested a robust optimization algorithm to train more stable classifiers.
-Given a measure $\mu\sim\M(\X\times \Y)$, which models training pairs in two metric spaces~$\X$ and~$\Y$, a loss function $\ell : \Y \times \Y \to \R$, and a collection of classifiers $\mathcal{C}$, adversarial training takes the form of the minimization problem
+Given \ksr{a metric space $\X$ acting as feature space, a set $\Y$ acting as label space, a probability} measure $\mu\in\M(\X\times \Y)$, which models \ksr{the distribution of training data}, a loss function $\ell : \Y \times \Y \to \R$, and a collection of classifiers $\mathcal{C}$, adversarial training takes the form of the minimization problem

 Here we use the notation $\E_{z\sim\mu}[f(z)]:=\int f(z)\de\mu(z)$.
 Adversarial training seeks a classifier for which adversarial attacks in the ball of radius $\eps$ around $x$ (with respect to the metric on $\X$) have the least possible impact, as measured through the function $\ell$.
 Here $\eps>0$ is referred to as the adversarial budget and will play an important role in this article.